doublesecretagency/craft-notifier/docs/getting-started/permissions.md

 - **Read-only editor** - `View notifications` only.
 The user can browse and inspect notifications, but every field on the edit screen is disabled and no save actions are available.
 - **Standard editor** - `View notifications`, `Save notifications`, `Delete notifications`.
 For full notification authoring.
 - **Trusted editor** - Same as standard editor, plus `Use the Dynamic Recipients type`.
-Granted to authors who are trusted to write Twig that runs at dispatch time.
+Granted to authors who are trusted to write Twig that runs at send time.
 - **Log auditor** - `View notification log` for read-only access to the audit trail.
 - **Log auditor with cleanup** - `View notification log` and `Delete notification log`.
 Useful for users responsible for keeping the log tidy.